EagleGenomics-cookbooks/FASTQC/README.md

-# FASTQC
+# FastQC
-Chef recipe for FASTQC - FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines
+Chef recipe for FastQC - FastQC aims to provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines

 Description
 ===========